Alev-Lab/Axioloid-manuscript/README.md

-# Nature-Manuscript
-Code and scriptd used to generate the data for the Nature Manuscript
+Code and scriptd used to generate the data for the Axioloid_Manuscript